brootware/staging.github.io/_drafts/sensitive-data-redaction-pyredactkit.md

 - [ ] Implement building python app and pushing to Pypi in CD
 - [ ] Dockerise the app for distribution
 - [ ] Multiprocessing files
+- [ ] UUID clash on hashmap generation?

 If you feel that there are suggestions or ideas you have in mind that could enhance the tool please feel free to create an [issue](https://github.com/brootware/PyRedactKit/issues) here to let me know!